LorenzoLaCorte/LorenzoLaCorte/README.md

 [LinkedIn][0] | [Instagram][1] | ✉️ [Email][2] | 💬 [Issue me][3] about everything!

 ## 💡 What I am currently working on...
-- (in progress) **Research Internship in Software Systems, Hitachi Energy - Switzerland, Baden-Daettwil (Zürich Metropolitan Area)**, from October 2024 to March 2025.
+- (wrapping up) **Research Internship in Software Systems, Hitachi Energy - Switzerland, Baden-Daettwil (Zürich Metropolitan Area)**, from October 2024 to March 2025.
+  System and Automation R&D Group - [Performance Evaluation of Brokerless Messaging Systems][11]
-- (wrapping up) **Master's Thesis Research** - Linked to my **[Research Internship][7] at the [Okinawa Institute of Science and Technology][9]** from April to September 2024.
+- (finished) **Master's Thesis Research** - Linked to my **[Research Internship][7] at the [Okinawa Institute of Science and Technology][9]** from April to September 2024.
-  [Networked Quantum Devices Unit][8] - Thesis on Optimization of Quantum Repeater Chains
+  [Networked Quantum Devices Unit][8] - Thesis on Optimization of Quantum Repeater Chains - Accepted at QCNC2025, in [pre-print][10]
 - (finished) [**MSc Second Year Courses**][4]: High Performance Computing, Binary Analysis and Secure Coding, Capstone Project and Blockchain and Distributed Ledger.
 - (ongoing) [**European Tech Internships Repository**][5] and [**European Tech Internships Scraper**][6]: a collection and a scraper for european tech internships.

 ## 💡 I am...
 - Interested in hackatons, CTFs, programming competitions, ...
-- Looking for a new graduate / PhD position starting after April 2025, feel free to reach out!
+- Looking for a new graduate / PhD position starting in Fall 2025, feel free to reach out!

 ## 📚 Articles